Barbie: Mariposa and Her Butterfly Fairy Friends: Plot

 The film opens with Elina, the protagonist of the Fairytopia films, as she tells the story of Mariposa to her puffball Bibble.
-She tells Bibble that Flutterfield is, an island on the edge of Fairytopia, populated by butterfly fairies (fairies with the wings of a butterfly).
+She tells Bibble that Flutterfield, an island on the edge of Fairytopia, is populated by butterfly fairies (fairies with the wings of a butterfly).
 It is cut off from the mainland as it is surrounded by flying nocturnal creatures named Skeezites, who eat butterfly fairies.
 The fairies used to hide from the Skeezites at night, until a fairy named Marabella arrived with the power of light.
-The lights kept the Skeezites away from Flutterfield, and the fairies made Marabella their queen.
+The lights kept the Skeezites away from Flutterfield as long as she lived, and the fairies made Marabella their queen.

 Mariposa, the main character, is introverted, preferring reading and stargazing to attending social events.
 She feels as though she does not belong in Flutterfield.
-Her and her best friend, Willa work for two upper-class fairies, Rayna and Rayla.
+She and her best friend, Willa, work for two upper-class fairies; Rayna and Rayla.
 One night, all four fairies attend a royal ball, with the sisters wishing to catch the attention of the mysterious and charming Prince Carlos.
 Mariposa decides not to go into the palace, instead reading her book outside – where she crashes into a male fairy who is reading the same book as her.
 They connect over the book being their respective favourites and that they are both introverts.
-He tells her his name in Andreas.
+He tells her his name is Andreas.

 The next morning, Mariposa wakes up to the voices of guards and finds Andreas in her room.
 He tells her he is Prince Carlos and that the Queen has been poisoned by a mythical poison named Illios, meaning she will die in two days.
+Her death will cause the lights to go out and allow the Skeezites to attack Flutterfield again.
 He gives her a map to the antidote, telling her that it is up to her to find it and save the Queen if he is captured by the guards.
-Mariposa goes to work, and finds out from Rayla that the Prince has been locked up for his own protection.
+Mariposa goes to work and finds out from Rayla that the Prince has been locked up for his own protection.
 Mariposa tells Rayna and Rayla about the map and the three fairies agree to follow it together.
 Willa arrives to work and finds a note from Mariposa, telling her to contact Prince Carlos.

-The fairies encounter Skeezites as night falls, who eat the map.
+The fairies encounter Skeezites as night falls and they eat the map.
 Mariposa remembers there is a rising sun on the map, and they head due east following the direction of the Archer constellation.